shahsamkit73/Auto-Assistance-System-for-Visually-Impaired/README.md

 [3] [How to install Tensorflow GPU | 2019 | LATEST | Windows | From Scratch Installation](https://youtu.be/D1Cx2pil4jI)

 ## **HAAR-CASCADE Algorithm for object detection**
 A Haar Cascade is basically a classifier which is used to detect the object for which it has been trained for.
 The Haar Cascade is trained by superimposing the positive image over a set of negative images.
 The training is generally done on a server and on various stages.
 Better results are obtained by using high quality images and increasing the amount of stages for which the classifier is trained.
-One can also used predefined Haar Cascades which are available on [Haar-Cascade Pretrained Files](https://github.com/opencv/opencv/tree/master/data/haarcascades)
+One can also use predefined Haar Cascades which are available on [Haar-Cascade Pretrained Files](https://github.com/opencv/opencv/tree/master/data/haarcascades)

 **_Object Detection_**